Despite Tik Tok being the “hot new thing,” Facebook still has a massive audience, especially if you’re targeting the over-25 crowd.

 - Include a short section of how the contest works “enter → collect points → unlock rewards”

-How to set up the ads in Facebook
+How to set up giveaway & contest ads on Facebook

 Setting up a good contest and choosing a great prize that’s going to get people excited is one thing.
 The next is marketing and scaling it so thousands of people see it!